 The primary appointment will be in the MGH Department of Neurology within its Center for Neurotechnology and Neurorecovery.
 The position is open at the HMS Instructor/Assistant/ Associate Professor rank.
 Candidates must hold a PhD or MD/PhD in engineering or related disciplines and demonstrate potential for outstanding research.
 Some postdoctoral research training is preferred, as is a record of external funding.
 All candidates should submit a CV with a cover letter.
 The letter should discuss the candidate’s research plans and laboratory requirements.
 MD/PhD applicants should highlight their preferred balance of clinical responsibility and research effort.

-Applications will be evaluated on a rolling basis, and should be submitted as soon as possible, no later than November 3, 2017.
+Applications will be evaluated on a rolling basis, and should be submitted as soon as possible.
 Interested candidates should send their CV and letter to:

 Questions about this opportunity can be addressed to Dr. Leigh Hochberg and/or Dr. Sydney Cash at the above email address.